 Queue all the Things

 Persistence is a key trait that makes a message queue evolve from being “dumb” to being “smart”, but what does that really mean?
-Message queues are not databases or caches in the traditional sense, but can provide persistence by writing to disk during the queue process.
-The general pattern is write once, read once, and then delete when acknowledged by the consumer.
-The acknowledgement, or ack, is a critical step in ensuring the persistence is working as it’s intended.
+Message queues are not databases or caches in the traditional sense but can provide persistence by writing to disk during the queue process.
+The general pattern is to write once, read once, and then delete when acknowledged by the consumer.
+The acknowledgment, or ack, is a critical step in ensuring the persistence is working as it’s intended.

 The Next Word